 First prep them by cutting the ends off and then slice each one in half lengthwise.
 Rinse and lay on paper towels, roll up and press to remove moisture from outsides (if you’re adding a sauce, if not it isn’t necessary to dry).
 Pour into a bowl.

 - Melt some butter (or olive oil) and combine with balsamic vinegar.
 Pour half of this on bright green brussels, season with salt and pepper.
 Toss to coat.

 - Add water or broth into the bottom of your large glass or microwave safe dish / bowl.
-Add brussels.
+Add brussels paired with seasonings.
 Cover bowl with a plate.

 - Microwave on high for 6-8 minutes or until as tender as you’d like.
-Drain liquid from bowl.
-Pour remaining butter mixture over the top and stir to coat.
+Drain liquid, pour remaining butter mixture over the top and stir to coat.

 Can add dried cranberries and/or chopped nuts into mix too.
 Season with salt, pepper and garlic powder then enjoy your personalized fresh brussel sprouts recipe.
 After you fall in love with these you should try these roasted brussel sprouts and cauliflower in the oven!

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!